Semi-Truck Maintenance: The Definitive Guide

 Not keeping up with these issues will inevitably lead to more issues that pop up at random times causing you to have forced downtime potentially costing you a lot of money.

 The FMCSA requires annual inspections on commercial vehicles.
 This is a thorough inspection, checking the alignment, brakes, and auxiliary systems – just to name a few.
-Replace parts that are reaching the end of their lifespan.
+Replace truck parts that are reaching the end of their lifespan.
 Cover all the nooks-and-crannies of your equipment.

-With a little know how and a quality maintenance plan you can keep your truck in good shape and on the road making money.
+With a little know how and a quality vehicle maintenance plan you can keep your truck in good shape and on the road making money.

 Maintenance Schedule

-A semi-truck maintenance schedule is different from your trip inspection as it is a set period of time that you will perform regular maintenance by making minor repairs or replacements of parts.
+A semi-truck maintenance schedule is different from your pre-trip inspection as it is a set period of time that you will perform regular maintenance by making minor truck repairs or replacements of parts.
 This is to ensure you don’t go too long and cause those parts to fail and consequently affect other parts as well.
 Our vehicles are very complex in nature and every part connects to another part and when they are worn or not functioning correctly it can cause that error to affect the next part in line and so forth.
 Before you know it you have a bad situation on your hands.

 Sometimes this means replacing items before they are truly faulty, but that is where the word preventive comes into play.
 You are replacing those components because they have an approximate lifespan that you know is coming near its end.
 Instead of milking it for every inch of life it has and running the risk of causing damage you just swap it out and keep on going.
 Some may not agree with this approach but in the trucking industry your equipment is what keeps a paycheck coming in and is not worth the risk of putting off.